xbmc/audiodecoder.vgmstream/lib/vgmstream/doc/TXTP.md

 commands = #l 3.0
 ```

 The parser is fairly simplistic and lax, and may be erratic with edge cases or behave unexpectedly due to unforeseen use-cases and bugs.
-As filenames may contain spaces or #, certain name patterns could fool it too.
-Keep in mind this while making .txtp files.
+As filenames may contain spaces or # inside, certain name patterns could fool it too.
+Keep all this in mind this while making .txtp files.

 ## MINI-TXTP
 To simplify TXTP creation, if the .txtp doesn't set a name inside then its filename is used directly, including config.
 Note that extension must be included (since vgmstream needs a full filename).
 You can set `commands` inside the .txtp too:
 - *bgm.sxd2#12.txtp*: plays subsong 12
-- *bgm.sxd2#12.txtp*, , inside has `commands = #@volume 0.5`: plays subsong 12 at half volume
+- *bgm.sxd2#12.txtp*, inside has `commands = #@volume 0.5`: plays subsong 12 at half volume
-- *bgm.sxd2.txtp*, , inside has `commands =  #12 #@volume 0.5`: plays subsong 12 at half volume
+- *bgm.sxd2.txtp*, inside has `commands =  #12 #@volume 0.5`: plays subsong 12 at half volume
 - *Ryoshima Coast 1 & 2.aix#C1,2.txtp*: channel downmix
 - *boss2_3ningumi_ver6.adx#l2#F.txtp*: loop twice then play song end file normally
 - etc